peter88213/aeon2yw/docs/index.md

 - Date, time, and duration of scenes with a matching title are updated from the yWriter project.
 - New scenes are converted to events assigned to the *Narrative* arc.

+### Create a new timeline from a yWriter project

+- Just update an empty timeline from a yWriter project.

 ## Requirements